federicabologna/federicabologna.github.io/index.markdown

 ![A portrait of me at the Cornell Botanic Gardens](assets/IMG_1336_cropped.JPG)

-## Open for Research Scientist roles in LLMs and GenAI starting in 2026!

 ### I'm a PhD candidate in Information Science at [Cornell University](http://infosci.cornell.edu/){:target="_blank"}, where I'm advised by [Matthew Wilkens](https://mattwilkens.com/){:target="_blank"}.
 My research focuses on developing and evaluating <u>computer science tools for clinical and biomedical purposes</u>, with a specific focus on <u>natural language processing and large language models</u>.

 Here are a few research directions I have worked on and I continue being passionate about: